-Squirrels dig in potted plants because they want to stash away their food items such as nuts, seeds, acorns, and berries in the potting soil.
-They find the soft potting soil convenient to dig a deep hole and store the food.
-The squirrels may also dig into the soil to feast on the bulbs and roots.
+Squirrels dig in potted plants to bury their food such as nuts, seeds, acorns, and berries.
+They prefer pots because the potting soil is soft and convenient to dig into.
+Squirrels also dig into the potted plants to eat some of the bulbs and roots.

 I’ll show you 7 simple and natural ways to get rid of squirrels from your potted plants and to keep them away for good.